CJHJW/EECS398-Final-Project/index.markdown

         frameborder="0">
 </iframe>

-Instead of focusing on specific gamelength in seconds, we care more about **the relationship between general time period in minutes and other features**.
-So `gamelength` needs to be categorized/labeled.
+Instead of focusing on specific game lengths in seconds, our analysis is more concerned with the **relationship between general time periods (in minutes)** and other features.
+Therefore, the gamelength column needs to be categorized into **time periods**, and drop the original `gamelength`.

-Below shows the result of categorizing:
+Below are the results after categorizing

 | Time Period | Count |
 |----------|----------|